 There are two solutions open to you for linkbaiting:

-- The first consists of carrying out self-promotion and publishing content over your own channels in the hope of being naturally taken up.
-And that can take a very long time…
+- The first consists in doing self-promotion and posting content on your own networks in the hope of being naturally covered by press — and that can take a very long time…

-- Second solution: contact the media directly in the hope of being passed on for free.
-Media websites offer excellent statistics and have a high value in Google’s eyes, as well as draining a large amount of traffic.
-In addition, the high cost of articles sponsored on this type of website make this same strategy difficult to realise in the case where all the links have to be bought.
+- Second solution: contact the media directly in the hope of being published for free.
+Media websites have great statistics and are highly valuable to Google, as well as driving a large amount of traffic.
+But sponsored articles are usually very expensive, making this strategy difficult to implement if all the links have to be bought.

-By offering content to influencers, you get the same benefits with a better targeted audience as a bonus!
-The advantage of linkbaiting is that the “snowball” effect can be very quick and links are very diversified as well as being hyper natural.
+With influencers, you get the same benefits with a better targeted audience!
+The advantage of linkbaiting comes from the “snowball” effect that can happen very quickly with diverse and natural links.

 - Forbidden by Google